Have you accumulated more than one pension throughout your working life? Are you now thinking “Should I consolidate my pensions?”

 It can be very difficult to get a clear picture of your total retirement savings.
 Whether you are on track to have a big enough pension pot to achieve the income you need in retirement.
-Plus, accurate information to show you how your funds are performing and what fees you’re paying.
+Plus, accurate information to show you how your pension investment funds are performing and what fees you’re paying.

 Consolidating pensions may mean bringing them together into one new pension plan.
 So, you can manage your retirement savings in one place.